Global Crop Monitor

 SOYBEAN

 Soybean crop conditions over main growing areas are based upon a combination of national and regional crop analyst inputs along with earth observation data.
-Conditions are based upon information as of May 28th.

 For detailed description of the pie chart, please see box on the bottom of the page.